Dave Robicheaux: Biography

-A former homicide detective in the New Orleans Police Department, Robicheaux lives in New Iberia, Louisiana, and works as a detective for the Iberia Parish Sheriff's Office.
-He is a recovering alcoholic whose demons stem from his service as a U.S. Army lieutenant in the Vietnam War and his impoverished, difficult childhood in rural Louisiana; his mother abandoned the family and was later murdered and his father died in an oil rig explosion.
+A former homicide detective in the New Orleans Police Department, Dave Robicheaux lives in New Iberia, Louisiana, and works as a detective for the Iberia Parish Sheriff's Office.
+He is a recovering alcoholic whose demons stem from his service as a U.S. Army lieutenant in the Vietnam War and his impoverished, difficult childhood in rural Louisiana.
+His mother abandoned the family and was later murdered, and his father died in an oil rig explosion.

 He still experiences periods of major depressive disorder and nightmares, which are only exacerbated by the murder of his wife Annie Ballard, a social worker.
-He married a mobster's widow, Bootsie, a lupus sufferer, and adopted an El Salvadorean orphan Alafair (the namesake of Burke's own daughter), after he saves her from the wreckage of an airplane.
+He married a mobster's widow, Bootsie, a lupus sufferer, and adopted an El Salvadoran orphan Alafair (the namesake of Burke's own daughter), after he saves her from the wreckage of an airplane.
 After Bootsie's death, he marries Molly, a former nun.
-He was also married to a fourth woman, Nicole, before the book series start.
+He was married before the book series started, to a woman named Nicole.

-His best friend is violent, alcoholic, ex-police officer, private investigator, and bail bondsman Cletus Purcel.
+His best friend—a violent, alcoholic ex-police officer, private investigator, and bail bondsman—is Cletus Purcel.

-Robicheaux is described as 54 years old in the introduction to the Recorded Books CD edition of Black Cherry Blues (the third book in the series, published in 1989), but in the third track of the audiobook, Robicheaux describes himself as 49 years old.
-In the fourth audio track, Robicheaux introduces Dixie Lee Pugh, "my freshman roommate at Southwest Louisiana Institute in 1956," which would put his birth year around 1938 if he enrolled when he was 18.
+Robicheaux is 54 years old according to the introduction to the Recorded Books CD edition of Black Cherry Blues (the third book in the series, published in 1989), but on the third track of the audiobook, Robicheaux describes himself as being 49 years old.